raphaelalmeidamartins/trybe_exercicios/2_Desenvolvimento-Front-end/b14_testes-automatizados-com-RTL/14.01_RTL-primeiros-passos/testes-react/README.md

 <h2 id="en">:us: English</h2>
 <h3>RTL - First Steps</h3>
-<p>In today's class, we were introduced to the React Testing Library (RTL) used to implement unit and integration tests to React applications.</p>
+<p>In today's class, we learned React Testing Library (RTL), a library used to implement unit and integration tests to React applications.</p>
-<p>Today's exercises were done in a private forked repository, that's why they are not available here.</p>
+<p>I did today's exercises in a private forked repository.
+That's why they are not available here.</p>